-When planning an international trip, the first thing you would need to know is the visa requirements.
+When planning an international trip, the first thing you need to know is the visa requirements.
 If you need a visa, you must start planning from there.

-These days the internet is littered with so many unofficial websites posing as authentic sources of visa information.
+These days, the internet is littered with so many unofficial websites posing as authentic sources of visa information.
 Especially with the rise of AI, unofficial websites are popping up more rapidly than ever.

 IATA Travel Centre is one of those trustworthy sources.
 You can use this website to check visa requirements for any country.